 REHABILITATION AND PHYSICAL THERAPY

 Body composition is essential for understanding the patient’s physiological makeup and guiding treatment to target specific areas for improvement in physical therapy programs.
-InBody devices are non-invasive and convenient, making it the ideal tool to implement into rehabilitation practices.
+InBody devices are non-invasive and convenient, making them the ideal tool to implement in rehabilitation practices.
 The InBody test provides comprehensive results that can be used to educate and engage patients as well as track improvements throughout the course of physical therapy treatment.

-In less than 60 seconds, the InBody Test provides easy-to-understand, accurate and objective measurements to evaluate the patient’s starting point and monitor progress during rehabilitation.
+In less than 90 seconds, the InBody Test provides easy-to-understand, accurate, and objective measurements to evaluate the patient’s starting point and monitor progress during rehabilitation.
 Physical therapists can use the InBody to:

 • Assess muscle distribution and target areas weakened by injury or surgery